CKFlare/FRC-Rebuilt-robot-CAD/README.md

 -uses the SDS mk5 I swerve drive base to allow for omnidirectional movements of up to 18 feet per second

-Just as a disclaimer this is purely theoretical I do not have the resources to build this in real life, it is purely for CAD practice.
+Just as a disclaimer this is purely theoretical I do not have the resources to build this in real life, it is purely for fun and CAD practice.

 # About This Project